frontiers-wp/frontiers-simple-iframe-buster/README.md

 == Installation ==

-1. Upload `simple-iframe-buster` to the `/wp-content/plugins/` directory
+1. Upload `fronmtiers-simple-iframe-buster` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==